International Pet and Animal Transportation Association

 Look for inconsistencies, poor grammar and misspelled words on the website.
 For example, we found one website who lists a Seattle, Washington telephone prefix (206-XXX-XXXX) and a phone number in Cameroon yet says that it services the Washington D.C. area airports (IAD, DCA & BWI).
 It says they are licensed by the USDAT (There is no USDAT; it’s USDA) and that they are owned and operated by a “USDAT” accredited veterinarian.
 They are a member of the Texas Veterinary Medical Association and the American Veterinary Medical Association, yet they aren’t located in Texas and we aren’t even sure if they are located in the USA.

-It seems that more and more scammers are now copying legitimate IPATA websites, including IPATA logos, member logos and of course much of the wording and even the testimonials.
+It seems that more and more scammers are now copying legitimate IPATA members' websites, including IPATA logos, member logos and of course much of the wording and even the testimonials.
 If their website indicates that they are a member of IPATA, please look up their company name on our website.
-There are several companies whose websites claim to be a member of IPATA but they are not members nor have they ever been.
-If you cannot find the company listed, then send an email to and we will confirm whether they are a member or not.
+If you cannot find the company listed, please send an email to and we will confirm whether they are a member or not.

 Look for misspelled words in their email address. i.e., or